 Nepal is a majestic nation that has in recent years made its way as a prime travel destination in Asia.
 Located in South Asia between China and India, this nation is still new to travelers.
 Although the internet has several things to say about this country, sometimes misleading or downright wrong information is not unusual.
-As a country located between huge cultural and travel centers, It is easy to mistake Nepal for some other place too.
+As a country located between huge cultural and travel centers, it is easy to mistake Nepal for some other place too.
+Among many travel myths, the number one myth about Nepal is that it is part of India which is absolutely false.
+Actually, Nepal is an independent, indivisible, sovereign, secular, inclusive, democratic, socialism-oriented, federal democratic republican state.
 From culture to tradition, geography, and travel-reality, we will try to make your view of Nepal clearer with this article.

 As a traveler planning to head to a new country having less or wrong information never helps.
 Sometimes these myths might even hamper or change plans.
 Nepal is too good of a destination for anyone not to travel while in Asia.
 Here are 17 of the most common travel myths about Nepal that are not true.